riscv-non-isa/riscv-asm-manual/riscv-asm.md

 [^1]: the first operand is implicitly used as a scratch register.
 [^2]: the last operand specifies the scratch register to be used.

-The following example shows how these pseudo instructions are used:
+The following example shows how these pseudoinstructions are used:

 ```assembly
 	lw	a0, var1